ahnj/snowfla/content/posts/build-snowflake-kafka-connector.md

-Lastly, to make the tests pass with the above setup, I had to remove test `testFIPS` from the test suite.
+Lastly, to make all the tests pass with the above setup, I had to remove test `testFIPS` from the test suite.
 If you know how to remedy this, please share it with me.

 ![skipped_test_fips](/images/skipped_test_fips.png)